-The American Solar Challenge is an endurance event, taking teams on a cross-country voyage covering over 1700 miles on US public highways.
-The track-based Formula Sun Grand Prix (FSGP), as in previous years, will precede the endurance race and serve as a qualifier for starting placement in the ASC.
+The American Solar Challenge was an endurance event, taking teams on a cross-country voyage covering over 1700 miles on US public highways.
+The track-based Formula Sun Grand Prix (FSGP), as in previous years, preceded the endurance race and served as a qualifier for starting placement in the ASC.

-The FSGP will take place in Hastings Nebraska, at Motorsports Park Hastings (MPH) “the Midwest’s premier road course.”
-After 3 days on inspections referred to as “scrutineering,” the track race will begin.
-The goal of this race is not necessarily to run the fastest laps but to run the most laps on as little energy as possible.
-Teams are scored based on the efficiency of their car, as well as the practicality of their vehicle.
-Once the 3-day event is complete, participating teams will be judged and scored, and begin to prepare for the 2nd stage of the competition, the ASC.
+The FSGP took place in Hastings Nebraska, at Motorsports Park Hastings (MPH) “the Midwest’s premier road course.”
+After 3 days of inspections referred to as “scrutineering,” the track race began.
+The goal of the race was not necessarily to run the fastest laps but to run the most laps on as little energy as possible.
+Teams were scored based on the efficiency of their car, as well as the practicality of their vehicle.
+Once the 3-day event was complete, participating teams were judged and scored, and began to prepare for the 2nd stage of the competition, the ASC.

-The ASC will take us from Omaha, Nebraska all the way to Bend, Oregon, over 8 days of competitive long-distance racing.
-Just as in the FSGP, teams are scored based on the efficiency and practicality of their car.
-Unlike the FSGP, however, we won’t have constant access to a garage, facilities, or restrooms (!) during the race days -- we’ll be limited by what we can bring along with us in our support caravan and race trailer (and we’ll just have to hold it, yes, really!).
-The race route will take us across deserts, prairies, through the Rocky Mountain ranges, and across some of the most beautiful landscapes our country has to offer, before the Oregon finish.
+The ASC took team Sunergy from Omaha, Nebraska all the way to Bend, Oregon, over 8 days of competitive long-distance racing.
+Just as in the FSGP, teams were scored based on the efficiency and practicality of their car.
+Unlike the FSGP, however, they didn’t have constant access to a garage, facilities, or restrooms (!) during the race days -- they were limited by what they could bring along with them in their support caravan and race trailer.
+The race route took team Sunergy across deserts, prairies, through the Rocky Mountain ranges, and across some of the most beautiful landscapes our country has to offer, before the Oregon finish.

-For these races, we’ve moved on from our first car, Apperion, and designed & built a new cruiser-class vehicle, ROSE (Racing on Solar Energy).
+For the 2018 ASC, team Sunergy moved on from our first car, Apperion, and designed & built a new cruiser-class vehicle, ROSE (Racing on Solar Energy).
 For more on ROSE, click here!

 We began the day with all the other teams in Burns, and we have less than 150 miles to drive to get to our final destination of Bend, Oregon.
 It’s truly surreal to find ourselves here, starting with a car that needed a good bit of work in Hastings and having surmounted all of the obstacles in our way.